luke-h1/fe-talk-2024/slides.md

 <img src='/hmm.gif' class='w-100' />

 <!--
 And last but not least overrides.
-So we've delivered our feature, the client is happy, we have our feature and a/b test all working, but our client wants to check it out and make sure everything is to there on production.
+So we've delivered our feature, client is happy, we have our feature and a/b test all working, but our client wants to check it out and make sure everything is to their liking on production before they release it.
 Like we mentioned before a little earlier in the talk, this isn't a problem.
 -->

 ---